keeptpa/IdleFactory/README.md

 ✔ Machines, and their interface sutff
 ✔ Machine processing and Recipes
 ✔ Item Tags System
+✔ Temperture based crafting machine and their burning chamber system.

 ▶ Pipeline System(Logistic)

 ## Why?